 Other Research Directions

 Another interesting research direction might be controlling the inputs.
 What if we can concentrate on only certain aspects of the inputs?
 Or what if we can combine textual data with image data?
-Another idea might be to combine text summarization with other NLP subtasks in order to gain more control over the process.
+Another idea might be to combine text summarisation with other NLP subtasks in order to gain more control over the process.

 Constraining the vocabulary as Nucleus Sampling does can help in controlling the output.
 The authors of mention that generated text often is bland, incoherent or stuck in a repetitive loop.
 The following image shows these undesirable properties: